culturebase/cbapi/README.md

 handler from the ones you specify by examining the "resource" property of the previously parsed request URI.
-It then executes a method corresponding to the HTTP request method on that handler if a, the authorization provider allows it and b, the cache provider doesn't tell it to deliver no content and c, if the formatter actually requests the data or the HTTP method is unsafe.
+It then executes a method corresponding to the HTTP request method on that handler if
+ * the authorization provider allows it and
+ * the cache provider doesn't tell it to deliver no content and
+ * the chosen formatter actually requests the data or the HTTP method is unsafe.

 2. CbRpcProvider works roughly like CbResourceProvider, but selects its handlers by a "method" property which can be given via either URI, POST, GET or COOKIE parameters.
 It doesn't need a "resource" property and doesn't care about HTTP request methods.
 This class can be chosen if you're implementing an application which needs a serverside state.
-For example, a user registration may need to associate different Requests with each other and certain methods are allowed to be called only in the context constructed by certain previous method calls.
+For example, a user registration may need to associate different requests with each other and certain methods are allowed to be called only in the context constructed by certain previous method calls.

 3. CbTemplateProvider is meant to deliver easily cacheable templates for CbUi